 As shown in the screenshot above, this plugin is necessary if you want to benefit from all the features of Impreza.
 This may seem strange to you (why use a plugin for that?), but it is part of the requirements of the Envato platform, on which the theme is sold (via ThemeForest).

 You will see it if you use the theme, UpSolution Core is updated at the same time as its main theme.
 That is why both have the same version number (7.10).

 If you have been hanging around on your Dashboard a bit, you may have noticed the following warning message:

-Here's another recommendation from the developers of the theme.
-This time, they suggest you to activate WPBakery Page Builder (ex Visual Composer).
+Here’s another recommendation from the developers of the theme.
+This time, they suggest you to activate WPBakery Page Builder (former Visual Composer).
 This is the page builder used by Impreza to customize your pages and site demos.
 You can activate it now.

 That’s it for the recommendations of use.
 For the rest, we can notice one interesting thing: